Anyone from my generation knows EXACTLY who this is and why he has that soap in his mouth.

 I am not trying to judge these bloggers.
 Maybe it us just my upbringing in my ministry, but if I heard my Pastors wife ask someone if her butt looked big, but used the other word- I would be so dumbfounded and would lose respect for her.
 And she has trained me to be a follower of Christ, and I could not see him using those words (I have never seen the disciples referred to as homies, or “my b’s and I have never seen any 4-letter red letter words).
 I know my pastor’s wife is not perfect and I am sure she has made many mistakes.
 And she repents and moves forward- wary of making the same mistakes.
 But she holds herself up as an example of a godly woman, without being superficial.

 Now I KNOW that some of the words in the bible at that time were similar to us cussing.
 But the bible is also a history of people’s lives.
 Just because Saul called people curse words, does not mean it was accepted. – David committed murder and also adultery.
 God did not give him permission to do that, the bible tells us it happened.

-I am also not saying you are a crappy Christian if you still use half of the curse words in your daily vocabulary (for some, crap is a curse word…to me, it helps me not say anything stronger!).
+I am also not saying you are a crappy Christian if you still use half of the curse words in your daily vocabulary (for some, crap is a curse word…to me, it helps me not say anything stronger but I am working on not using it because I don’t want my kids saying it either!).
 It is not for me to know your heart.
-But the bible is clear that your words come from the overflow of your heart.
+But the Bible is clear that your words come from the overflow of your heart.
 And I have seen a pattern in those that use words carelessly- they do other things carelessly.